apg/unipoint/README.md

-Unipoint-mode is a simple way to insert common mathematical unicode codepoints into an Emacs buffer.
+unipoint-mode is a simple way to insert common mathematical unicode codepoints into an Emacs buffer.

 To use: